soupbone89/Drone/README.md

 # Drone

-Use the information provided for education purposes only
+Use the information provided for educational purposes only